Kerushani/sky-line/README.md

-# Project Title
-Skyline
+# Skyline

-## Purpose
-A fullstack, typesafe application.
+This project is a full-stack, type-safe application designed specifically for airlines.

 ## Technology Stack

-- **Next.js** - For providing server-side rendering, static site generation, and handling API routes + backend logic.
+- **Next.js** - For providing server-side rendering, static site generation, and handling routes + backend logic.
 - **ReactJS** - For creating a dynamic and interactive user interface with a component-based architecture.
 - **Tailwind CSS** - For utility-first CSS styling, enabling rapid and responsive design with minimal custom CSS.
 - **Typescript** - For adding static typing to JavaScript, improving code quality and maintainability with type safety.